Giorgio-Zarantonello/ProgrammazioneAdOggettiExam/README.md

     This guide will help you set up your QT Framework project locally.
 To get started, please follow these simple instructions:

-2. Installation:

-    Clone the repository of your project.
+2. Clone the repository of your project.
     Open the project in your preferred IDE.
     Build the project.